jaredkrinke/log/content/posts/programming-languages/rust-first-experience.md

 # Recap
 Based on the documentation I've seen so far, it looks like you have to install nearly 3 GB of C++ tools just to get a working Rust development environment on Windows.

 At this point, I'm speechless.
 I was willing to tolerate a ~500 MB download for a new programming language, but I'm already up to about six times that size without even getting to the Rust part.
 A quick web search indicates that this requirement is just to provide things like a linker, but I'm certain these tools are much less than 3 GB in size.

-I was also under the impression that Rust was fully open source, so requiring closed source tools to build on Windows seems bizarre (note: MinGW might fill in this gap, but that's another huge download I'd like to avoid, if possible).

-# Setting this aside for now...
-That's enough disappointment for one day.
-I'd still like to give Rust a go, but it looks like first I'm going to have to figure out how to get a working environment without installing gigabytes of unrelated tooling (especially since part of my motivation to try Rust was to avoid having to setup an entire C++ toolchain!).
+Of course, this is really Microsoft's fault, so it's unfair for me to blame Rust. **I will restart my Rust adventure on Linux**.